Introduction

 fixed

-The fixed option fixes chosen nodes during chart.layout().
+This option fixes set nodes during chart.layout().
 Fixed nodes will keep their position relative to other fixed nodes in the component, although the component itself may move.

 mode